divyanksharma864/Go-to-React/README.md

 4. Updates the screen (DOM) efficiently

-✅ How to make a local variable a state variable.
+✅ How to make a local variable a state variable?
 1st -> import use state from React library or import the entire React library Import { useState } from “react” or import React from “React”